snafees21/Housing-State/application/frontend/README.md

 ## Formatting

 ESLint can be used to properly format code.
-The following command will attempt to fix any formatting issues in the current directory
+The following command will attempt to fix any formatting issues in the current directory.
+Please run this before committing.
 `npx eslint "**/*.js" --ignore-pattern dist/ --fix`

 ### Testing